Samahussien7/PYKE-expert-system/README.md

 ## Overview

-This repository contains an expert system built using the Pyke package in Python that provides legal guidance on family court matters, specifically focusing on child custody and alimony cases according to Personal Status Law.
+This repository contains an expert system built using the Pyke package in Python and a GUI.
+The expert system provides legal guidance on family court matters, specifically focusing on child custody and alimony cases according to Personal Status Law.
 The system implements backward chaining reasoning to determine legal outcomes based on established rules and conditions.

 ## Domain of Law